lzwjava/yinwang-transalte/translated_texts/2013-04-13-generality.md

+---
+layout: post
- speaking of a program's "generality"
+title: "speaking of a program's "generality""
+---

 In real software engineering, I often encounter such a phenomenon.
 A problem that could be solved with simple code is made complicated because the designer excessively focused on "generality," "maintainability," and "scalability."